 What reviewers love about it

 It's suitable on all types of stoves and has a wide flat base that will make sure your water heats quickly and evenly.
-Amazon shoppers were pleased to report that the handle doesn't get hot if you're using the appliance on an induction hob.
+Amazon shoppers were pleased to report that the handle doesn't get hot if you're using the appliance on an induction stove.
 Because there's no plastic, this gets extra brownie points for eco credibility too.

 Good to know